Horse McDonald: Career

+In the 1980s, she toured with Tina Turner and BB King.

+She has been performing with her band since 1990 and has nine studio albums to date.

+McDonald toured in March 2011, playing an acoustic set.

 McDonald appeared on the 2012 charity single 'It Does Get Better' created by The L Project.
 The single benefitted LGBT charities and was written in response to the suicide of LGBT teenagers.

-She performed a one-off show at the Barrowland, Glasgow 2 March 2013 with the Scottish Chamber Orchestra to celebrate the twentieth anniversary of God's Home Movie and the release of her ninth studio album HOME.
+She performed a one-off show at the Barrowland, Glasgow 2 March 2013 with the Scottish Chamber Orchestra to celebrate the twentieth anniversary of the God's Home Movie album and the release of her ninth studio album, HOME.

-In January 2013 she married her long-term partner, Alanna, in the town of Lanark, Scotland, where she lived as a teenager.
+In January 2013 she married her long-term partner, Alanna, in Lanark, where she lived as a teenager.

+In 2017, she was inducted into the Saltire Society Outstanding Women of Scotland.

+Her portrait was painted by Roxana Halls in 2019.
+It was acquired by the Scottish National Portrait Gallery, where it now hangs.